chaoss/wg-app-ecosystem/README.md

 # CHAOSS App Ecosystem Working Group

+---

+🚨 The CHAOSS App Ecosystem WG goes on a hiatus for the holidays and resume meetings on January 11th, 2021.

+In the meantime, we advance our work and coordinate asynchronously via Matrix ([join the conversation](https://matrix.to/#/!jfzkFKyGWrODFcwpLp:matrix.org?via=matrix.org&via=kde.org&via=t2bot.io)).

+---

 ## Introduction

 The mission of this working group is to build a base set of metrics that is focused on the needs of open source communities that are part of the FOSS app ecosystem.